-We also give you up to 90 days to submit any outstanding documents that we require if we didn’t get everything the first time around.
+We also give you up to 90 days to submit any outstanding or supporting documents if we didn’t get it the first time around.

-We assess claims within 7 – 10 working days once all the necessary documents are submitted.
+We assess claims within 7 – 10 working days if we receive everything we need to assess your claim.

-What to submit?
-For most Gap Cover claims, we need a copy of your medical aid’s claims transaction statement that shows what your healthcare or service provider charged, what your medical aid paid, and from which benefit it was paid.
+Have a claim you’d like to submit?
+For most Gap Cover claims, we need a copy of your medical aid’s claims transaction statement that shows what your healthcare or service provider charged, what your medical aid paid, and from which medical aid plan benefit it was paid.

-Email claims to email@example.com or submit it online.
+Email your claim to firstname.lastname@example.org or submit it online by clicking here.

-I’VE HEARD THAT GAP COVER COVERS EVERYTHING MY MEDICAL AID PLAN DOESN’T COVER.
+DOES GAP COVER REALLY COVER EVERYTHING MY MEDICAL AID DOESN’T PAY IN FULL?